What You Need to Know Before Applying for a Child Contact Order

 Mediation in Parallel with a Court Application for a Contact Order

-Sometimes, individuals prefer to apply to court while starting mediation simultaneously.
-This approach ensures that the court process isn’t delayed if the other party is uncooperative or if mediation takes time.
-If you reach an agreement during mediation, you can either withdraw your child contact order application and rely on the mediated agreement or submit a consent order to the court, closing the contested case.
+Some people choose to apply to court while starting mediation at the same time.
+This keeps the court process moving if the other party is uncooperative or mediation takes longer than expected.
+If you reach an agreement in mediation, you have options.
+You can withdraw your child contact order application and follow the mediated agreement, or submit a consent order to the court to close the case.

 The Four-Month Rule

 Mediation certificates are only valid for four months.
 This means that if you don’t apply to court within four months of your last mediation session, you’ll need to restart the mediation process.
-Keep this timeline in mind to avoid unnecessary delays in your application for a contact order.
+Keep this timeline in mind to avoid unnecessary delays in your application for a contact order or child arrangements order.

 Mediation Is Cheaper and Quicker

-Mediation is often faster and less expensive than court proceedings.
-Sessions can be completed within a week, whereas child contact order cases can take anywhere from four months to three years to conclude.
-Mediation also tends to be less emotionally taxing for all parties involved.
-While only court orders are enforceable by the police, mediated agreements are legally binding and judges almost always follow the terms of a mediated agreement, making it a reliable option in many cases.
+Mediation is often quicker and cheaper than going to court.
+Sessions can wrap up in a week, while child contact cases may take anywhere from four months to three years.
+Mediation is also less emotionally draining for everyone involved.
+Although only court orders are enforceable by the police, mediated agreements are legally binding.
+Judges typically uphold these agreements, making mediation a reliable option in many cases.

 Start Your Journey to Peace of Mind